-In January 2025, the Rail Transit Safety Branch (RTSB) completed the following:
+From January through March 2025, the Rail Transit Safety Branch (RTSB) completed the following:

 Major Audits

 On April 29, 2024, RTSB initiated its triennial audit of the San Francisco Municipal Transportation Agency (SFMTA or MUNI).

 On September 9, 2024, RTSB initiated its triennial safety and security audit of the San Diego Metropolitan Transit System.